denisecase/basic-tools-for-webdev/README.md

 Version Control

-- Git for Windows (comes with Git Bash, a little bit of Linux on Windows :) )
+- Git for Windows (comes with Git Bash, a little bit of Linux on Windows :) ) - FIRST TIME DO THIS THE TYPICAL WAY
-- TortoiseGit (integrates with Windows File Manager)
+- TortoiseGit (integrates with Windows File Manager) -- FIRST TIME DO THIS THE TYPICAL WAY

 Utilities